Dad's Navy Days

 The Squadron Committee instructs me to inform you that Squadron members strongly object to the funds being used for other purposes than those for which they were subscribed.

-The club is still going strong, providing funds for the Peanut Ward at QVH, East Grinstead.
-In fact, The Children's Fire and Burn Trust still raise funds and sell Christmas cards for the Peanut Ward.
+The club provided funds for the Peanut Ward at QVH, East Grinstead.
+The Children's Fire and Burn Trust was still raising funds and selling Christmas cards for the Peanut Ward and still going strong in 2018, but now appears to be closed (December 2024).

 1860 "Bun" Penny

-A more upbeat peanut from the Peanut Assessment Unit Leaflet
+A more upbeat peanut from the 2018 Peanut Assessment Unit Leaflet.

 Bun Pennies